allmarkedup/sup/README.md

 # Sup.

-A collection of PHP utility functions and methods.
-Mostly extracted from Laravel for standalone use in other projects.
+A collection of PHP support utilities to make common tasks a little less painful.

+[Documentation coming soon]